fjfinch/smbsessioncheck/README.md

 # smbsessioncheck
-Small python script that checks for null session and guest account on a Windows machine.
-It uses the SMB protocol for enumerating.
-(Can also enumerate Linux via Samba).
+Small python script that checks for a null session and an active guest account on a Windows machine.
+Great for initial enumeration without using a password.
+It uses the SMB protocol with RPC for enumerating the machine.
+(Can also enumerate Linux through Samba).

 Note for Windows: can't ping the box?
 Then probably 'File and printer sharing' is disabled on the machine and you can't use this script.